 Having this disease can be stressful.
 You may feel depressed that you can't do some of the things you used to do.
 You may worry about your future.
 And symptoms such as shortness of breath can make this anxiety worse.
 It may help to:

-- Learn ways to relax and manage stress, such as yoga or meditation.
+- Learn ways to relax and manage stress.

 If you're a woman of childbearing age, talk to your doctor about preventing pregnancy.
 Pregnancy and childbirth can cause changes in the body that could be life-threatening for women who have this condition.

 R. Steven Tharratt MD, MPVM, FACP, FCCP - Pulmonology, Critical Care Medicine, Medical Toxicology